-I am an experienced lead UX lead and practitioner, passionate about the scientific/research side of User Experience where the psychological and physiological aspects of design affect user behaviour.
-I’ve spent the last 8 years in senior UX positions and am comfortable leading multi-disciplinary teams, and in a hands-on capacity creating UX deliverables.
-I’m a confident communicator, happy presenting to stakeholders right the way up to the top of any organisation.
+I am an experienced UX researcher, passionate about the scientific/research side of User Experience where the psychological and physiological aspects of design affect user behaviour.
+I’ve spent the last 7 years in senior UX positions and am comfortable leading teams, and in a hands-on capacity creating UX deliverables.

-- End to end UX research – Discovery through to launch and beyond
+- End to end UX – Discovery through to launch and beyond, including non-digital territory

 - Planning and analysing quantitative studies to find out what the problems are